 Answers To Frequently Asked Questions

-What does representation at the EEOC include?
+What does representation at the EEOC/TWC include?

-• At the EEOC stage, the attorney will prepare your initial EEOC charge or amend it as necessary.
+- At the EEOC stage, the attorney will prepare your initial EEOC charge or amend it as necessary.
 The attorney will speak to and gather witness statements to the extent your witnesses are willing to provide and sign voluntary statements.
 The attorney will secure a copy of the Employer’s position statement submitted to the EEOC in response to the Client’s Charge of Discrimination/Retaliation, explain it to you and prepare a rebuttal as necessary or in line with the strategy of the case.

-• Should the EEOC wish to mediate Client’s EEOC charge, attorney will prepare client for mediation, attend mediation with client and work to obtain best mediation outcome possible.
+- Should the EEOC wish to mediate Client’s EEOC charge, attorney will prepare client for mediation, attend mediation with client and work to obtain best mediation outcome possible.

 How much are your attorney fees to represent me in a lawsuit against my employer (or former employer)?

-When filing a lawsuit on my clients’ behalf, I offer my clients a hybrid-fee structure.
-Under a hybrid-fee structure, a portion of my fees are paid upfront as a litigation retainer in the amount of $8,000.00 and the remaining portion of my fees are paid only if your case is successful.
-If your case is successful (resolved) before I have to file suit on your behalf, my attorney fee is 33.33% of the settlement or award I am able to obtain on your behalf minus your upfront payment of $8,000.00.
-If your case is successful after suit or arbitration has been filed on your behalf, my attorney fee is 40% of the settlement or award that I am able to obtain on your behalf minus your upfront payment of $8,000.00.
+If your case is successful (resolved) before I have to file a lawsuit on your behalf, my attorney fee is 33.33% of the settlement or award I am able to obtain on your behalf minus your upfront retainer payment so long as the 33.33% exceeds the retainer payment.
+If your case is successful after I have filed a lawsuit or arbitration on your behalf, my attorney fee is 40% of the settlement or award that I am able to obtain on your behalf minus your upfront retainer payment so long as the 40% exceeds the retainer payment.

 Are litigation costs different and separate from attorney fees?

 Yes, litigation costs are the costs incurred to file and prosecute a lawsuit.
 Litigation costs include: your lawsuit filing fee (paid to the court), service costs, subpoena costs, deposition costs, mailing costs, copying costs; trial prep costs, mediation cost, and more.
-Litigation costs typically run between $3,000-$5,000.00 per case.
+Litigation costs typically run between $5,000-$10,000.00 per case.
 The client is responsible for all litigation costs associated with his/her case (but the attorney is reasonably frugal and does not spend unnecessarily or without approval)!

 Can I pay you after you win my case for me?

 Retainers are due upfront before I begin working on your case.
 Likewise, litigation costs are also due in advance of the cost incurred.
-The only exceptions that exist are for personal injury cases and cases involving wage disputes under the Fair Labor Standards Act.
+The only exceptions that exist are for personal injury cases and cases involving wage disputes under the Fair Labor Standards Act

 What can I expect?